fayizferosh/btech-mini-project/README.md

 ### Interfacing of DTMF Decoder Module

 The DTMF Decoder Module connections are there in the above schematics and it's working is explained in "Component Study" section.
-As we know the output of the module is a binary code which indicates any one value on the DTMF keypad as well a bit that indicates whenever DTMF tone is recieved so we just gave this as input to 5 digitals pins of the microcontroller and wrote the code to recognize what the user's input is.
+As I know the output of the module is a binary code which indicates any one value on the DTMF keypad as well a bit that indicates whenever DTMF tone is recieved so I just gave this as input to 5 digitals pins of the microcontroller and wrote the code to recognize what the user's input is.

 ### Interfacing of 16x2 LCD Display

 The 16x2 LCD Display connections are there in the above schematics.
-Now here we just used the respective codes which are explained in "Component Study" section to display all the information on the LCD Display.
-The information we display are :-
+Now here I just used the respective codes which are explained in "Component Study" section to display all the information on the LCD Display.
+The information I display are :-

 1. ***Press any key***
 2. ***Enter the pass: \*\*\*\****